Connecting cooperative transport by ants with the physics of self-propelled particles

-To this end, we experimentally observed trajectories of loads of varying sizes which are carried by \emph{Paratrechina longicornis} ants and developed a statistical description for these trajectories (cf. Fig.~\ref{fig:1}).
-We show that using a model originally developed to describe cell chemotaxis~\cite{Schienbein1993} the few particles (ants) which are transiently tethered together by the load can be described as one large active swimmer.
-Therefore, to our knowledge, cooperative transport presents the first example of collective motion in an animal group which can be characterized by the physics of a single effective agent ~\cite{Vicsek2012,Hu2016}.
+These relatively simple behavioral rules are the basis of the agent-based coupled carriers model~\cite{Feinerman2017, Boczkowski2018, Ayalon2021, Feinerman2018, Gelblum2015, Gelblum2016}.
+Numerical simulations within this model's framework revealed a critical finite-size phase transition between uncoordinated (individualistic) and coordinated ant behavior that sets an ideal group size which maximizes the collective response to an informed ant~\cite{Gelblum2015,Gelblum2016,Feinerman2018,Ron2018}.
+While this model successfully replicates load trajectories for different group sizes, it does not provide a coarse-grained, analytic understanding of load trajectories.

-When ants cooperatively carry a load, each ant has to continuously coordinate its movement speed and pulling direction in relation to the group consensus.
-The new statistical model put forth in this letter, makes it possible to discuss the decision making process underlying this collective behavior using load trajectory data only.
-For spatially unconstrained trajectories, we analyze the autocorrelation times of the movement speed and direction for different group sizes and find a clear qualitative difference in their scaling behavior.
-As an explanation, we propose that the speed is constrained mechanically, while the direction results purely from the decision-making process among the participating ants.
+In this paper, we show how a self-propelled particle model~\cite{Romanczuk2012,Marchetti2013,Elgeti2015,Shaebani2020} can be used to quantitatively describe the macroscopic features of the carried load's motion.
+To this end, we experimentally observed trajectories of spatially unconstrained rings of varying radii which are carried by \textit{P. longicornis} ants (\textit{cf.} Fig.~\ref{fig:1}) and developed a statistical description of these trajectories.
+We show that a model originally developed to describe cell chemotaxis~\cite{Schienbein1993} can be employed to describe ants that are transiently tethered together by a load as one large self-propelled particle.
+To our knowledge, cooperative transport presents the first example of collective motion in an animal group which can be characterized by the physics of a single effective agent~\cite{Vicsek2012,Hu2016}.

-In what follows, we first present the experiment and discuss the statistical properties of the trajectory data.
-Then, we introduce a four-parameter description of the data in terms of deterministic and random accelerations of angular velocity and speed.
-Finally, we analyze the resulting model parameters as a function of the number of carrying ants, and discuss the possible mechanisms of group consensus formation in ant cooperative transport.
+In the following, we first present the experiment and discuss the statistical properties of the trajectory data.
+Then, we introduce a four-parameter description of the data in terms of deterministic and random accelerations of the velocity's angle and magnitude.
+Finally, we analyze the resulting model parameters as a function of the ring size which correlates with the number of carrying ants linking the different scaling behaviors to the phase transition demonstrated in the coupled-carriers model.